-Although mostly benign and self-limited, muscle cramps may also be indicative of a wide variety of potentially serious systemic disorders.
+Muscle cramps are mostly benign and self-limited, but may also be indicative of a wide variety of potentially serious systemic disorders.

 Idiopathic (ordinary) muscle cramps are common, short-lived, and usually involve the calf muscle and/or foot.

 The diagnostic approach for idiopathic muscle cramps is one of exclusion.
 Cramps due to known pathologies can be ruled out reasonably quickly and easily by medical history and targeted physical examination.

 Non-pharmacological therapy forms the cornerstone of management of muscle cramps in the acute phase.
 Passive and/or active stretching of the affected muscle(s) is by far the most effective and safest therapy for most acute idiopathic muscle cramps.